daisybutler/Workbench-project04/TESTING.md

 <img width="738" alt="checkout-payment-input-testing" src="https://user-images.githubusercontent.com/68863341/127145557-75f29b20-a23c-416a-8f9f-617d73b14a41.png">

+- If a user is authenticated, the checkout form is prepopulated with their default billing information.
+On confirming checkout, the order is successfully processed and assigned to the existing user profile, and the profile page displays the latest pass as the current pass.
+PROBLEM 4: if a user checks out, there is no check for how long they have left on their current pass before replacing it.
+Clearly the customer is not getting the complete access that they have paid for, so in the future I would implement such a check to avoid this.

 ### Checkout Complete

 - The checkout page redirects the user to the checkout-complete page upon successful payment and order placement.
 The unique order id and where a confirmation email is being sent to is displayed a username details in the content of the page.
 PROBLEM 3: This test revealed that I had not set up order confirmations to be sent to the user's email address.
 This was achieved using the built-in send_mail() function in the checkout view.